Part I: Two New Testament Illustrations

 And all our righteousnesses (tsĕdaqah) are like filthy (menstrual) rags;

 Have taken us away.”

 It’s from Isaiah 64 I found out after consulting BlueLetterBible.
-I did not a first realize that the closing chapters of Isaiah were addressed to Israel.
-I thought about the Judgment Seat of Christ which all followers of Jesus Christ will experience when they die or at the Rapture of the true Church.
+I did not at first realize that the closing chapters of Isaiah were addressed to Israel.
+I thought about the Judgment Seat of Christ which all followers of Jesus Christ will experience when they die or else depart at the Rapture of the true Church.

 When any follower of Jesus (who knows Jesus personally) dies (or “died”) he or she leaves earth’s constrained 4D space-time domain and time travels (I believe) to a great event in the heavenly places called the Bema (the Judgment Seat of Christ).